softwaremill/sttp/docs/model/uri.md

 // the embedded / is escaped
 println(uri"http://example.org/${"a/b"}")

-// the embedded / is not escaped println(uri"http://example.org/${"a"}/${"b"}")
+// the literal / is not escaped println(uri"http://example.org/${"a"}/${"b"}")

 // the embedded : is not escaped